r-obert/http.js/README.md

 * Supports adding request body to a request.

-* Supports timing out a requests after X ms.
+* Supports timing out a request after `xxx-ms`.

-* Supports creating an escaped query string from an Object, eg:
+* Supports passing an escaped query string derived from an Object, eg:
-  `tinyhttp().get('/foo', {params: {bar: 1}})`.
+  `tinyhttp().get('/search', {params: {q: 'hello world'}})`.

 * **tiny**-ish: dist/tinyhttp.min.js, which is transpiled ES5,
   adds `window.tinyhttp`, and is intended for use by websites, is 2,194 bytes.
 HTTP-level compression will reduce this further.

-* **zero** dependencies: All APIs should be provided by all modern browsers, no external dependencies.
+* **0** dependencies: This package does not depend on any other NPM packages but a modern browser is expected.
+On older browsers, consider adding polyfils for the missing APIs.

 ## <a id='examples'>Examples</a>

-> Note: These examples are written with the assumption browserify, webpack or another module bundler is being used.
+> The following examples are written with the assumption browserify, webpack or another module bundler is being used.
   If you are using `tinyhttp.min.js` with a &lt;script&gt; tag, then `window.tinyhttp()` will be available and the 'import' line is not needed.

 __1.__

+The first argument, `https://localhost` is totally optional and when omitted it will default to the host of the current window.

 ```javascript
 import tinyhttp from 'tinyhttp'